x-govuk/govuk-eleventy-plugin/docs/get-started.md

 - ready-to-use layouts that include [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend) components and styles

+- built-in features like search, tags, RSS feeds, and sitemap generation

 - flexible customisation with [full configuration options](/get-started/options) for the header and footer

 - Markdown support for [basic and extended syntax](/example/markdown)